-Despite the apparent lack of spawning WCT in Stehekin River tributary and side channel index sites, a number of large (380-460 mm) WCT were viewed in the mainstem Stehekin River during the autumn 2010 kokanee surveys.
+Despite the apparent lack of spawning WCT in Stehekin River tributary and side channel index sites, a number of large (380-460 mm) WCT were viewed in the mainstem Stehekin River during the autumn 2010-kokanee surveys.
 Though not observed while spawning, these observations confirm the presence of large, potentially adfluvial WCT in the Stehekin River system.
-In light of these observations in 2011 it was decided to refocus our efforts to include distribution and abundance surveys of trout during the late summer and early fall during low flow periods.
+In light of these observations in 2011, it was decided to refocus our efforts to include distribution and abundance surveys of trout during the late summer and early fall during low flow periods.
 The objectives of these surveys were to gain a better understanding of adfluvial WCT abundance and distribution in the Stehekin River system and to assess management activities designed to increase the WCT population and reduce the population of non-native RBT.

-Eight large channel spanning pools were initially identified in the lower 7 km of the mainstem Stehekin River which were surveyed once in the early spring, and twice in the late summer/ early fall of 2011.
+Eight large channel-spanning pools were initially identified in the lower 7 km of the mainstem Stehekin River, which were surveyed once in the early spring, and twice in the late summer/ early fall of 2011.
 Six of the eight pools located in 2011 were selected for continued surveys from 2012 to 2014.
 Pool selection was based on documented WCT presence and safety of conducting snorkel surveys under elevated flow conditions.
 Survey methods and pool location maps were included in the 2009-2011 spawning survey report (Anthony and Glesne 2012) while a comprehensive report covering 2011-2014 mainstem pool results will be completed in the spring of 2015.

 Snorkel surveys were conducted by teams of two, with one surveyor counting fish and one surveyor on the channel bank timing the snorkel pass and recording data.
 Fish were tallied into length groups of less than 150 mm, 150-299 mm, 300-449 mm, and \geq 450 mm.
-Each pool was snorkeled three times and the number of fish observed by species and observation time was recorded for each pass.
-Results are outlined in Table 13 below.
+Each pool was snorkeled three times and the number of fish observed by species and pass duration was recorded.
+Of the three snorkel passes, the maximum fish count for each species was compared by date of survey as outlined in Figure 3 below.